Hyperion-BT/helios-book/src/chapter_1/04_Functions.md

 ## First-Class Functions

-Functions are first-class citizens in Helios that means:
+Functions are first-class citizens in Helios this means:

 ### 1. Functions can be passed as arguments